HardlyDifficult/Tutorials/Outline.md

 ## Create a connected platform

 Our level design calls for the bottom platform to rotate half way through.
-Create two Platform GameObjects and position and rotate their parent GameObjects so that they appear connected.
+Create two Platform GameObjects and position and rotate their parents' GameObjects so that they appear connected.

 <details><summary>How</summary>